nrwl/nx/docs/fundamentals/full-stack-development.md

 }
 ```

-Next, let's create the api.
-We can do it by running `ng g node-application api --frontend-project=frontend` (`--frontend-project=frontend` set ups the proxy configuration such that the frontend application can access the api).
+Next, create the api.
+You can do it by running `ng g node-application api --frontend-project=frontend` (`--frontend-project=frontend` set ups the proxy configuration such that the frontend application can access the api).

 ```
 apps/